Parasola plicatilis (Curtis) Redhead, Vilgalys & Hopple - Pleated Inkcap

 Gills

-The white gills turn grey and then black; they radiate from a collar around the top of the stem (unlike those of Parasola auricoma, which are adnate or adnexed to the stem) and are thin and quite well spaced.
+The white gills turn grey and then black; they radiate from a position just remote from a collar around the top of the stem (unlike those of Parasola auricoma, which are adnate or adnexed to the stem itself), and they are thin and moderately spaced.

 Unlike many of the inkcaps, this delicate little fungus has a cap that flattens and then shrivels rather than its gills deliquescing (turning to a black inky liquid).